 Born in Puerto Rico, I spent my childhood in Old San Juan and my teenage years in Paris, France.
-Around the world after that, since traveling is my passion and inspiration.
-I hold a degree of Fine Arts from the University of Massachusetts in Amherst and continued my art education in France, painting and teaching in Paris at my father’s studio, Atelier Arana.
+After that, I've lived around the world since traveling is my passion and inspiration.
+I received a degree of Fine Arts from the University of Massachusetts in Amherst and continued my art education in France, painting and teaching in Paris at my father’s studio, Atelier Arana.
 Alfonso Arana, was a renown Puerto Rican artist and a recipient of the French medal of honor, Chevalier des Arts et des Lettres.

 I exhibit my work in galleries and museums in the United States and abroad.
-I teach and especially enjoy sharing the healing benefits of art with the marginalized communities such as recovering female addicts, detained youth in rehabilitation programs, incarcerated men or women and low-income cancer survivors.
+For many years I've enjoyed teaching and sharing the healing benefits of art with marginalized communities, such as recovering addicts, detained youth in rehabilitation programs, and people with mental illness.

-I would describe myself as a happy person, passionate for what I do, who enjoys new experiences and takes pleasure in the simple things in life.
+I would describe myself as a happy person, passionate about what I do, who enjoys new experiences and takes pleasure in the simple things in life.